Skip to main content

 Found a barrier, or need this page (or anything on the site) in a different format?
 Email info@thoht.app.
 We read every message and aim to reply within a few business days.

-Try THOHT free on Mac and iPhone
+Try THOHT on Mac, iPhone and iPad

 Accessibility program

-No invasive verification
+No verification paperwork

 12 months, easy renewal